kawax/composer-update-action/README.md

 - COMPOSER_PATH : Specify if using subdirectory.
 Where composer.json is located.
 - GIT_NAME : git user name
 - GIT_EMAIL : git email
+- APP_SINGLE_BRANCH : If set, the new functionality is enabled.
+- APP_SINGLE_BRANCH_POSTFIX : A postfix for the branch used for updates.
+Default value is "-updated".
+If the branch doesn't exist, a new branch will be created with the parent branch name plus the postfix, e.g. "master-updated".
+- GIT_COMMIT_PREFIX : Add a prefix to the commit message and pull request title.
+E.g. "[UPDATE] "
+- COMPOSER_PACKAGES : Specify which packages should be updated.
+E.g. "typo3/cms-*".
+Setting this variable will also run Composer with the `--with-dependencies` argument.

 ```yaml
       - name: composer update action